 1 Adjusted for the negative one-off effect from the impairment loss in the Semperseal segment (2022: EBIT effect: EUR -2.1 million).
-2 The definition of the allocation key for overhead functions was adapted, resulting in slight shifts between the segments; the prior-year figures were adjusted accordingly.

 Following the recovery in the 2021 financial year, the market initially experienced a further slight improvement in the 2022 financial year, which, however, steadily weakened from the summer, particularly as a result of the slowdown in the construction and industrial sectors.
 The order books at the end of the 2022 financial year were therefore below the level of the comparable figure for 2021.
 A strong economic slowdown was noticeable since the third quarter of 2022, with demand falling significantly in the fourth quarter.
 This trend was ultimately reflected in the volumes sold.
 As a result, sales volumes were below those of the previous year.
 A noticeable increase was achieved on the revenue side due to step-by-step price increases that were necessary for cost reasons.
 At the same time, however, rising input factor prices put pressure on the EBITDA and EBIT development, as the gradual cost increase could only be passed on with a time lag and the price increases could only partially compensate for the cost increases.
 In addition, the third quarter of 2022 saw the recognition of an impairment loss of EUR 2.1 million on specific machinery and technical equipment.
 EBITDA, EBIT and the corresponding margins - even if adjusted for the negative effect of the impairment loss - were eventually below the level of the same period of the previous year.